 After 8 years in rural practice in Eastern Canada she practised at Comox Medical Clinic in Comox where she was on the staff at St Joseph’s General Hospital and served on the Care-a-Van team (a mobile health service helping the disenfranchised).
 She has taken additional training: injection modalities (acupuncture, trigger points, prolotherapy, perineural/neuroprolo) for the treatment of pain, myofascial manual release techniques, muscle testing, the use of ultrasound for certain guided injections, oxygen therapy, platelet rich plasma, botox for migraine and bio-identical hormones.
 Jannice recently completed 3 years as president of the Canadian Association of Orthopaedic Medicine for 2019 - 2021.
 For more specifics, please see attached document of training in MSK medicine at the end of this page.

 Dr. David Bowler MBChB, MRCP(UK), CCFP, FCFP, CAFCI, PgCPain

 David graduated from Medical School at the University of Cape Town and completed his internship at Groote Schuur Hospital and post-graduate residency in Yorkshire, concentrating on internal medicine sub-specialties leading to passing the examinations for Membership of the Royal Colleges of Physicians of the United Kingdom, in Scotland.

 After 8 years in rural practice in Eastern Canada he worked at Comox Medical Clinic.
 During this time he was on the medical executive of St Joseph's General Hospital for three years, followed by three years as Medical Director.
 He was a founding board member of the Comox Valley Division of Family Practice and served on the board of the Comox Valley Hospice Society.
 He has completed two intensive courses with the Victoria Hospice Society.
 He too has taken additional training in modalities for the treatment of pain: injections (trigger points, prolotherapy, perineural/neuroprolo), acupuncture, manual release techniques, muscle testing and the use of ultrasound for certain guided injections.
-He is a board and teaching faculty member of the Canadian Society of Clinical Hypnosis (BC Division), currently serving as vice-president, and is trained in several counselling techniques for pain removal.
+He is a member of the executive board and teaching faculty of the Canadian Society of Clinical Hypnosis (BC Division), currently serving as vice-president, and is trained in several counselling techniques for pain removal.